-Quality Culture refers to an organizational culture that intends to enhance a quality mindset.
-This is characterized by two distinct elements.
-The first is a cultural/psychological element of shared values, beliefs, expectations, and commitment towards quality.
-The second is a structural/managerial element with defined processes that enhance quality and drive for continuous improvement at all levels of the organization.

-136 The United States Food and Drug Administration (US FDA) initially focused on the use of quality metrics to 137 modernize pharmaceutical quality systems and advance innovation [9].
-They conducted pilot programs to 138 refine their risk-based inspection model.
-Over time it became clear that both a strong compliance program 139 containing metrics and a mature quality culture are fundamental to achieving continuous improvement and 140 thereby reducing risk to product quality and ensuring patient safety.
+- 130 There were many contributors including Joseph Juran, Walter Shewart, and W. Edwards Deming, in - the history of quality management that led to the development of quality culture across multiple industries - which are foundational to the current discussion in the context of pharmaceutical manufacturing within the - scope of this standard [36].
+Quality Culture refers to an organizational culture that intends to enhance a quality - mind-set which is characterized by two distinct elements.
+The first is a cultural/psychological element of - shared values, beliefs, expectations, and commitment towards quality.
+The second is a structural/managerial - element with defined processes that enhance quality and drive for continuous improvement at all levels of the - 137 organization. - The United States Food and Drug Administration (US FDA) initially focused on the use of quality metrics to - modernize pharmaceutical quality systems and advance innovation.
+They conducted pilot programs to refine - their risk-based inspection model, optimize their evaluation of drug manufacturing, control operations, and to - identify situations in which there may be a risk for drug supply disruption.
+Over time, it became clear that - both a robust quality system containing metrics and a mature quality culture are fundamental to achieving - 143 continuous improvement and thereby reducing risk to product quality and ensuring patient safety.

+Many basic elements inherent to a quality system that conforms with global CGMP are facilitated by a strong quality culture.
+For example, CGMP requires personnel competencies, data integrity, quality risk management, CAPA, change management, process performance and quality monitoring, systems for error and management, CAPA, change management, process performance and quality monitoring, systems for error and defect prevention, timely actions, accountable senior management, continual improvement, operations that reflect current technological capabilities, and a continuing state of control.
-142 The concept of quality culture has been evolving as an auditable focus area for regulators.
-Beginning in 2015, 143 The U.S. FDA, Medicines and Healthcare Products Regulatory Agency (MHRA), Pharmaceutical Inspection 144 Scheme (PIC/S), and the World Health Organization (WHO) have all issued guidance on data integrity [9,31-145 33].
-These guidance documents advise companies to address quality culture as a means to foster transparent 146 communication to management from all levels as a foundation for pharmaceutical quality systems.
-This standard 147 includes key source documents that span the topic of quality culture as a foundational element of a strong quality 148 management system.

-In 2022, FDA sponsored a virtual workshop on a quality management maturity model that included assessment of both metrics and quality culture along with other factors.
-In 2023 they published a White Paper titled: CDER's Quality Management Maturity (QMM) Program: Practice Areas and Prototype Assessment Protocol Development.
-This paper discussed the assessment approach planned to be used at establishments participating in their QMM program [28].

-154 The ISO 9000 and 10000 document series have been adopted as global standards to describe many aspects of 155 quality management systems.
-ISO 9000:2015, 2.2.1, states that "an organization focused on quality promotes 156 a culture that results in the behavior, attitudes, activities and processes that deliver value through fulfilling the 157 needs and expectations of customers and other relevant interested parties" [11].
-ISO 10018:2020(E) identifies a "strong, positive quality culture, where people agree upon and care deeply about organizational values, can 158 159 improve organization performance, motivate people and coordinate their behavior towards a vision and specific 160 ISO 10010:2022 Quality Management - Guidance to understand, evaluate and performance goals" [1].
-161 improve organizational quality culture to drive sustained success [10] describes the importance of assessing 162 quality culture and calls on the organization to "determine the appropriate tools and techniques to obtain 163 meaningful data which will contribute towards an understanding of the organization's quality culture."
+- The concept of quality culture has evolved as an auditable focus area for regulators.
+Since 2015, the U.S. FDA, - Medicines and Healthcare Products Regulatory Agency (MHRA), Pharmaceutical Inspection Scheme (PIC/S), - and the World Health Organization (WHO) have all issued guidance on data integrity [31-34].
+These guidance - documents advise companies to address quality culture as a means to foster transparent communication from - management to all levels as a foundation for pharmaceutical quality systems.
+This standard includes key source - documents that span the topic of quality culture as a foundational element of a strong quality management - 157 system. - In 2022, FDA sponsored a virtual workshop on a quality management maturity model that included assessment - of both metrics and quality culture along with other factors.
+In 2023 they published a White Paper titled: CDER's - 160 Quality Management Maturity (QMM) Program: Practice Areas and Prototype Assessment Protocol - 161 Development.
+This paper discussed the assessment approach planned to be used at establishments participating - in their QMM program [30]. - The ISO 9000 and 10000 document series have been adopted as global standards to describe many aspects of - quality management systems.
+ISO 9000:2015, 2.2.1, states that "an organization focused on quality promotes - a culture that results in the behavior, attitudes, activities and processes that deliver value through fulfilling the - needs and expectations of customers and other relevant interested parties" [1].
+ISO 10018:2020(E) identifies a